3dcitydb/3dcitydb-docs/source/impexp/preferences/kml-collada-gltf-export.rst

 (invisible) colors, 255 in completely opaque ones.
 A click on any color box opens a color choice dialog.

-As defined in the CityGML specification [Gröger et al. 2012] CityGML version 2.0.0 allows LoD0 representation (footprint and roofprint representations) for buildings and building parts.
+As defined in the CityGML specification [GKNH2012]_ CityGML version 2.0.0 allows LoD0 representation (footprint and roofprint representations) for buildings and building parts.
 If LoD0 in the Level of Export setting on the main *KML/COLLADA/glTF Export* tab is selected,